-HEARING DATE: 3-5 APRIL 2023
+HEARING DATE: 17-19 APRIL 2024

-- A proposed collective claim against various entities in the Mastercard payment organisation (Mastercard) has been filed with the Competition Appeal Tribunal.
-This claim was filed by Commercial and Interregional Card Claims I Limited (CICC I Limited), a company registered in England and Wales, which was created specifically to bring the claim. - Mr Stephen Allen, a company director with experience in the travel and hospitality industry, is the sole director and sole member of CICC I Limited.
-This entity proposes to act as the class representative, on behalf of a "class" of persons who it is alleged have each suffered losses owing to Mastercard's conduct. - CICC I Limited has applied to the Tribunal for a Collective Proceedings Order, which if granted would authorise CICC I Limited to act as the class representative and allow the claim to proceed.
-It is alleged that two separate categories of Multilateral Interchange Fees (MIFs) set by Mastercard restricted, and continue to restrict, competition by effectively fixing a minimum price floor for the "Merchant Service Charge", that is the charge that merchants must pay to their bank on each card transaction. - The claim relates to: - The MIF applicable to consumer card inter-regional transactions concluded at merchants located in the European Economic Area (EEA) with consumer debit, credit and prepaid cards issued by an issuer located outside the EEA (for example, a sale conducted in the UK using a card issued in the USA) (described as Interregional MIF); and - The MIF applicable to commercial card transactions in the UK and EEA, whether UK MIF, intra-regional MIF and/or inter-regional MIF (described as Commercial Card MIF). - It is alleged that, as a consequence of the Inter-regional MIF and Commercial Card MIF, which CICC I Limited says in its claim are unlawful, the Merchant Service Charge paid by merchants was higher than it would otherwise have been.
-CICC I Limited claims that this alleged overcharge caused those merchants loss and damage for which Mastercard is liable. - Subject to the Tribunal deciding that this claim can proceed, the proposed class of persons who may join the claim is (briefly):
+- A proposed collective claim against various entities in the Mastercard payment organisation (Mastercard) has been filed by Commercial and Interregional Card Claims I Limited ("CICC I Limited") at the Competition Appeal Tribunal.
+CICC I Limited, a company registered in England and Wales, created specifically to bring the claim. - Mr Stephen Allen, the company director with experience in the travel and hospitality industry, is the sole director and sole member of CICC I Limited.
+This entity proposes to act as the class representative, on behalf of a proposed "class" of persons, some of whom it is alleged have suffered losses owing to Mastercard's conduct. - CICC I Limited's proposed claim was assessed by the Tribunal at a hearing from 3-5 April 2023.
+Following that hearing, the Tribunal declined to grant authorisation to CICC I Limited to act as the class representative and found that the claims were not 'eligible' and 'suitable' for inclusion in collective proceedings. - CICC I Limited has now applied to the Tribunal to amend its application for a Collective Proceedings Order, which if granted would authorise CICC I Limited to act as the class representative and allow the claim to proceed.
+The claim (in the form it would take following amendment) alleges that one category of Multilateral Interchange Fee (MIF) set by Mastercard restricted, and continue to restrict, competition by effectively fixing a minimum price floor for the "Merchant Service Charge", that is the charge that merchants must pay to their bank on each card transaction. - The claim relates to the MIF applicable and applied to transactions involving commercial cards where the transaction takes place in the United Kingdom, regardless of where the commercial card has been issued (described as the Commercial Card MIF). - The claim alleges that, as a consequence of the Commercial Card MIF, which CICC I Limited argues are unlawful, the Merchant Service Charge paid by merchants who accepted such transactions was higher than it would otherwise have been.
+CICC I Limited claims that this alleged overcharge caused those particular merchants loss and damage for which Mastercard is liable. - Subject to the Tribunal deciding whether this claim can proceed, the proposed class of persons who may join the claim is (briefly):